The Race to Replace the Petrodollar

 Both lessons produced the same response: build something new.

+mBridge runs on a permissioned distributed ledger, which means it uses blockchain technology but is controlled entirely by its participating central banks.
 In Bitcoin, anyone can validate a transaction.
 In mBridge, only the People’s Bank of China, the Hong Kong Monetary Authority, the Bank of Thailand, the UAE central bank, and the Saudi central bank can validate.
 The ledger is distributed in name.
 The power is centralized in practice.

-The Western Architecture
+The Western Answer: Project Agora

-Project Agorá involves the Bank of England, the Federal Reserve Bank of New York, the Bank of France representing the Eurosystem, the Bank of Japan, the Bank of Korea, the Bank of Mexico, and the Swiss National Bank, alongside more than 40 private-sector financial institutions.
+Agorá involves the Bank of England, the Federal Reserve Bank of New York, the Bank of France representing the Eurosystem, the Bank of Japan, the Bank of Korea, the Bank of Mexico, and the Swiss National Bank.
+The Bank of Canada has since joined.
+The private-sector participants include JPMorgan Chase, Citi, HSBC, Deutsche Bank, BNP Paribas, UBS, Mastercard, Visa, SWIFT, Euroclear, Standard Chartered, Santander, Mizuho, and others.

 The financial system has never had this capability before.
 Now it does.